nd996/shiny_repo/README.md

 To Do
 - Orgainse the files and folders including better naming **in progress**
 - Test Shiny deb is installed before installing again, right now it installs every time  **in progress**
-- No work on adding new apps has been started yet
+- No work on adding new apps has been started yet **in progress**
 - Eventually this should be a complete module we submit to Puppet Forge
 - Probably need to customise settings, for the web server, logs etc
+- Installing a r package with dependencies on a new shiny server takes more than the 300 timeout allows
 - More stuff I'm sure...

 ---